javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 */!*
 ```

-**Variables declared on the most outer level, not in any function, are called *global*.**
+**Variables declared on the script level, outside of any function, are called *global*.**

-Please only declare global the variables which have a project-wide importance.
+Global variables are visible from any function.
+They are used to store the data of a project-wide importance.
 Variables needed by specific tasks should reside in the corresponding functions.
-So to say, global variables are rare in modern projects.

 [warn header="Attention: implicit global declaration!"]
-Without strict mode, for compatibility with the old scripts, it is possible to omit variable declaration:
+Without strict mode, for compatibility with the old scripts, it is possible to create a variable by an assignment, without a declaration:

 ```js
 //+ run